Numismatic Bibliomania Society

 Section 2.
 The purposes of NBS are to stimulate interest in collecting numismatic literature through education, to assist and encourage new collectors, and to cultivate cooperation among collectors and researchers.

 Section 3.
-The society is organized and shall be operated as a non-profit organization, shall not have the power to issue stocks or to declare or pay dividends, and shall be operated exclusively for the purposes enumerated in Section 2.
+The society is organized and shall be operated as a non-profit association, shall not have the power to issue stocks or to declare or pay dividends, and shall be operated exclusively for the purposes enumerated in Section 2.
 No part of the net income or net earnings of the society shall be for the benefit or profit of any private individual or firm.
 No officer or employee of the society shall receive or be entitled to receive any benefits from the operation thereof except as reasonable compensation for expenses.
 No member or trustee of the society shall receive any salary or other compensation of any kind for services other than reimbursement of actual and necessary expenses incurred in the performance of his or her duties, except for the editor of the quarterly journal, The Asylum, who may receive a stipend (amount to be determined by the Board of Trustees), for services rendered.

 ARTICLE II.
 MEMBERSHIP